upspin/upspin/doc/overview.md

 For example, `ann+camera@example.com` might be the Upspin user name for an Internet-connected video camera owned by `ann@example.com`.

-Suffixed users belong to their primary user (the one without the suffix).
+User names with suffixes belong to their primary user (the one without the suffix).
 Primary users can therefore make changes to entries on the key server for their name with a suffix.